Frequently Asked Questions | For beginners learning photography in Galway

 Q: I'm a total beginner, I only ever use the auto camera mode, will I be suitable to attend one of your photography courses?

 A:Yes, 99% of my course attendees are complete beginners.
 I've designed the course content in such a way that the topics flow & build upon each other to take you from a beginner level to a confident shooter.
 I've been teaching photography for a number of years & over that time, I've refined the course content and structure to make it easy for beginners to follow.
-The course is pure photography & camera related, there is no time wasted with topics that can be learnt elsewhere, for example, you won't learn how to copy images from the memory card to your computer, nor will you learn about the history of photography, instead we jump right into the core topics of photography & camera usage so that by the end of your lesson, you have a solid level of practical knowledge acquired, ready to go off and practice with.
+The course is pure photography & camera related, there is no time wasted with topics that can be learnt elsewhere, for example, you won't learn how to copy images from the memory card to your computer, nor will you learn about the history of photography, instead we jump right into the core topics of photography & camera usage so that by the end of your course, you have a solid level of practical knowledge acquired, ready to go off and practice with.

 Q: What type of camera do I need to attend the workshop?